Skip to content

 foldEnrichment >= 2

-Matching text — like
+SQL-style wildcards — like

 Pattern Matches

-gene like 'Gad%' genes starting with "Gad"
+Gene like 'Gad%' Genes starting with "Gad" (case-insensitive)

-gene like '%dh' genes ending with "dh"
+Gene like '%dh' Genes ending with "dh"

-gene like '%GAPD%' genes containing "GAPD" anywhere
+Gene like '%GAPD%' Genes containing "GAPD" anywhere

 1

-gene in ('GAPDH', 'ACTB', 'Gad1')
+Gene in ('GAPDH', 'ACTB', 'Gad1')

 1